laurakoco/melanoma-detection-ml/README.md

 ### Keras CNN

 The CNN built in Keras is able to achieve an overall accuracy of 78.8% on testing data not exposed to the CNN during training.
 This is actually good for such a simple CNN.
 This model takes about 10 minutes (12 epochs) to train on my MacBook Pro.
 While this CNN is simple and straightforward to understand, it does not yield the same level of accuracy as a deeper CNN.
 Below shows the accuracy, sensitivity, and specificty on the testing data.
+This model has the following parameters:

+- Adam optizmier (default parameters) [1]
+- Fully-connected neurons = 512
+- 3 Conv2D layers
+- Epochs = 12

 |   Accuracy  | 78.8 |
 |:-----------:|:-:|